larestrepo/cnft-python/README.md

 - get_balance
 - minting

-To instantiate the class, just called with working directory param
+To instantiate the class, just call it with the working directory param.
+The working directory path must contain the config_file.json file.

+For example:

 ```python
 from node_lib import Wallet